New York Life Life Insurance Review

 For younger customers, we recommend New York Life’s term life insurance.
 It writes some of the most customizable policies on the market, including two different term packages that have unique premium structures and renewal opportunities.
 Plus, with a wide selection of policy add-ons, New York Life is prepared to cover just about anything life throws at you.

 That said, we weren’t impressed with New York Life’s customer support.
 The company lacks comprehensive educational resources and doesn’t have the most helpful reps, so it may not be the best choice for first-time shoppers who need extra guidance.
 Weak support is also the main reason we don’t recommend New York Life for whole life insurance.
 If you’re signing on with an insurance provider for decades to come, we prefer one with stellar customer satisfaction scores like Northwestern Mutual.

-So what does “doing right by you” mean to New York Life?
+From New York Life’s homepage: “Whether you’re just starting out, juggling family and career, or approaching retirement — you can rely on our experience to help you make the right decisions.”
+So what does that mean to New York Life?
 The company’s website promises many benefits for policyholders, but three features are repeated: customizable policies, great annual dividends, and excellent service.

 Is it true?

 For the most part.

 New York Life certainly has the tools to make its claims come true.
 Its life insurance offerings are diverse, from policies that are renewable yearly to policies guaranteed through 120 years of age.
 We also like the flexibility it affords policyholders.
 Few companies have as many options for term length or term-to-whole life conversion.
 What does all that boil down to?
 Basically, New York Life has a life insurance policy for just about anyone.